Topology

 See Writing Applications for more information on using sFlow-RT's REST and JavaScript APIs.

-The sflow-rt/topology application persists topology across sFlow-RT restarts and provides dashboard to verify that all the nodes and links specified in the topology are being monitored.
+The sflow-rt/topology application persists topology across sFlow-RT restarts and provides a dashboard to verify that all the nodes and links specified in the topology are being monitored.

 Manually constructing the topology object is generally not feasible or recommended since it will likely contain errors.
 Ideally the network configuration and topology will be available in a centralized repository that can be queried to generate the information required by sFlow-RT.
 Alternatively, Link Layer Discovery Protocol (LLDP) data retrieved from network devices can be used to construct the topology.

-#!/usr/bin/env python
+#!/usr/bin/env python3

 import sys, re, fileinput, requests